TranslationalML/tml-ctp/README.md

 make tests
 ```

-which will take care of (1) re-building the Docker image if necessary, (2) cleaning the test directories, (3)re-installing the package, and (4) executing the tests with `pytest`.
+which will take care of (1) re-building the Docker image if necessary, (2) cleaning the test directories, (3) re-installing the package with `pip`, and (4) executing the tests with `pytest`.

-Code coverage reports in different formats are generated and saved inside the `tests/report` directory.
+At the end, code coverage reports in different formats are generated and saved inside the `tests/report` directory.